About Melbourne Writers’ Theatre

 Life Member

 Bruce’s plays have been performed in Australia, Europe and the US.
-His monologues and short plays have been performed in a range of Melbourne Writers’ Theatre productions, including St Kilda Stories (2017), Stark Dark Albert Park (2018), The Melbourne Monologues (2018.), Beachside Stories (2019), Six Degrees at a Hot Melbourne Market (2019), Tales from the Jetty (2022) and How to Save a Tree.
+His monologues and short plays have been performed in a range of Melbourne Writers’ Theatre productions, including St Kilda Stories (2017), Stark Dark Albert Park (2018), The Melbourne Monologues (2018.), Beachside Stories (2019), Six Degrees at a Hot Melbourne Market (2019), Tales from the Jetty (2022), How to Save a Tree (2023) and JENNIE!
+(2024).

 The Treasurer of Melbourne Writers’ Theatre from 2006 – 2023, Bruce is a Life Member of the organisation.